Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 C. Ahl al-Kitab: The People of the Book.
 This was the title used for people who followed, or embraced, the two other Abrahamic traditions, of Judaism/the Law of Moses, and Christianity.
 There were more Christians in this category then there were followers of Judaism.

-The Royal House of Hashem and the Royal House of Judah
+The Royal House of Hashem and the House of David

 The Hashemites descend from the marriage of their Patriarch Hashem to Salma daughter of Amr, of the Bani an-Najjar.
 The origins of the Bani an-Najjar trace back to Palestine and Jerusalem.
 In his book ‘Constitutional Analysis of the Constitution of Madinah’, Shaykh ul-Islam Dr. Muhammad Tahir–ul–Qadri states the Bani an-Najjar, who are mentioned in line 31 of the Constitution of Medina, were a (non-Arab) Jewish tribe.
 Additionally, His Eminence the Grand Ayatollah Sayyed Muhammad Hussein Fadlallah’s English website includes the text of the treaty made between the Prophet Muhammad and the “Jews” of Medina, and refers to the Bani an-Najjar as “Jews” (non-Arabs).
 The treaty specifically distinguishes the Qurayshite believers from the Ansar who were not of the Qurayshite (Arab) lineage.